SOUTH BAY RAPID BEGINS FULL SERVICE SUNDAY, JANUARY 29, 2019!

 At the heart of the project is the dedicated transit guideway – a nearly six-mile-long transit-only lane being constructed in the median of East Palomar Street and along Eastlake Parkway in Chula Vista.

-Construction is currently taking place in four areas within the cities of Chula Vista and San Diego:
+Construction is currently taking place in these areas within the cities of Chula Vista and San Diego:

-- East Palomar Street (Heritage Road to Olympic Parkway, Chula Vista) – this segment of the transit guideway is anticipated to be completed by fall 2017.
-Additional work will begin later along East Palomar between I-805 and Heritage Road.
+- East Palomar Street (Heritage Road to Olympic Parkway, Chula Vista) – this segment of the transit guideway was completed in 2017.

 - Guideway Bridge/Eastlake Parkway (Magdalena Avenue to State Route 125, Town Center Drive to Birch Road, Chula Vista) – this segment includes the guideway bridge over SR 125 and the transit guideway adjacent to Otay Ranch Town Center.
-Work is expected to be completed in 2018.
+Work is expected to be completed in early 2019..

 - Otay Mesa Transit Center (Nicola Tesla Court, San Diego) – construction began in June 2017 and is expected to be completed in early 2019.

-Rapid service in the South Bay will be operated by the San Diego Metropolitan Transit System.
+Rapid service in the South Bay is operated by the San Diego Metropolitan Transit System.

 Sign-up to receive email updates about this project.